KarenWon9/WRO-FI-Team-Spark/README.md

             readDistance(currentPosition); // Update 'currentPosition'
           }
           turnRight(); // Turn to the right.
-          moveCM(40, 1, MAXSPEED); // Move the robot 40 cm forward at the highest speed. do {
+          moveCM(40, 1, MAXSPEED); // Move the robot 40 cm forward to high-speed.
+          do {
-            followLine(MAXSPEED); // Follow the inner Wall to a higher. readDistance(currentPosition); // Update 'currentPosition'
+            followLine(MAXSPEED); // Follow the inner Wall to top-speed. readDistance(currentPosition); // Update 'currentPosition'
           } while (currentPosition[2] > 100); // Repeat while the right distance is more than 100 cm
           break;